Considered in Grand Committee

 I can give my noble friend an assurance that I was not about to sit down—unless others are desperate to get on to the other instruments—because I still had a certain amount to deal with from the noble Lord, Lord Mendelsohn, who would probably be upset if I left him at this early stage.
 I can, however, assure my noble friend that we will keep this under review.
 As I made clear, we are thinking of about £1.4 million as the budget being given to the commissioner for the annual running costs.
 My right honourable friend can keep that, and the size of it, under review.
 It is not just about money but about how they are getting on.
 The department will continue to keep these matters under review.

 The noble Lord, Lord Mendelsohn, started off his throwing-a-dampener-on-it speech by questioning why we would use the BACS survey and saying that we should have used another survey that gave a higher figure.
 I will not go into details about which survey will be the best and which had the largest number of people involved in it to get the right figure.
 I do not know whether there is necessarily a right figure.
 All we can agree on is that £14.2 billion is a very high figure.
 The figures that the noble Lord quoted from other surveys are equally high and worrying.
 The important point is that something ought to be done to assist small businesses to ensure they do this properly.
-It is clear that the Government are taking this issue seriously from the fact that we sought parliamentary approval for the Enterprise Act and that, under that Act, we are now doing various things, of which the Small Business Commissioner and his staff is one small part.
+It is clear that the Government are taking this issue seriously from the fact that we sought parliamentary approval for the Enterprise Act and that, under that Act, we are now doing various things, of which the Small Business Commissioner and his staff are one small part.
 I do not think the noble Lord can accuse the Government of not taking this seriously.
 The important point is: we have put some resources in; we have appointed a good person to be that commissioner; and he will continue to pursue the appropriate measures available to him.

 The noble Lord made the usual complaints people do about the drafting.
 He said it was too detailed and then that there was not enough—I was rather lost on that.
 The drafting went through the usual process.
 We consulted on it as we should.
 Generally, other than from the noble Lord, we have had a fairly favourable response to the drafting.
 I am sorry if he finds it overly legalistic.
 That is just the way things are drafted.